Organ donation: a very personal decision

 For the purpose of organ donation, the cardiovascular system must be kept going artificially until the organs are retrieved.
 As the heart stops first in most deaths, only very few deceased people can even be considered as potential organ donors.
 Things are a little different with tissue donation.
 As tissue usually has less of a blood supply than the organs, a donation may still be possible for up to 72 hours after the cardiovascular system has stopped functioning.
 Confirmation of brain death by two experts is also a prerequisite for tissue retrieval.

 In general, there is no upper age limit for an organ donation – the crucial factor is the health of the deceased person and the condition of their organs.
 There are also only very few illnesses that definitively rule out an organ donation.
 These include, for example, acute cancers and infectious diseases.
-With other illnesses, the doctors concerned decide on suitability for donation on a case-to-case basis.
+With other illnesses, the doctors concerned decide on suitability for donation on a case-by-case basis.

 Living organ donation – protecting the health of the donor